Convert anything, at global scale.

 Why convert DOCX to HEIF?

-Convert to HEIF when the destination benefits from modern image containers that can preserve more than a single flat raster, such as advanced mobile-photo workflows or efficient high-quality storage.
+Choose HEIF as target when the destination benefits from modern image containers that can preserve more than a single flat raster, such as advanced mobile-photo workflows or efficient high-quality storage.

 What changes when converting DOCX to HEIF?